Design tables in Synapse SQL pool

 |CREATE EXTERNAL TABLE AS SELECT||Creates a new external table by exporting the results of a select statement to an external location.
 The location is either Azure Blob storage or Azure Data Lake Store.|

-Aligning source data with the data warehouse
+Aligning source data with the SQL pool

 Unsupported table features

 SQL pool supports many, but not all, of the table features offered by other databases.
 The following list shows some of the table features that aren't supported in SQL pool:

 - Computed Columns

 - Sparse Columns